-HOURS: 3 LEC CSU (C2, D6), UC, IGETC (3B, 4F)
+CSU (C2, D6), UC, IGETC (3B, 4F)

-This course is a survey of world history from the early medieval period to the late 18th century.
-The course will examine the political, economic, religious and social structures that shaped civilizations in the Islamic world, Europe, Asia, Africa, and the Americas.
-The course will also cover the seventh-grade history/social science curriculum in California public schools for students pursuing a teaching credential.
+This course will survey world history from the Paleolithic period to the end of the 15th century CE with a particular focus on the interactions between nations and civilizations.
+The course will examine the political, economic, religious, and social structures that shaped civilizations in Mesopotamia, Europe, East and South Asia, Africa, and the Americas, and how they evolved over time and continue to shape our world.

-HIST 112 MODERN WORLD HISTORY 3 UNITS
+HIST 112 - WORLD HISTORY SINCE 1500